ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ## Project `:paths` configuration

-**Collections of paths for build tools and collecting files**
+**Paths for build tools and building file collections**

+Ceedling relies on file collections to do its work.
+These file collections are automagically assembled from various paths, globs, wildcards, and file extensions.

+Entries in `:paths` help created directory-based bulk file collections.
+The `:files` configuration section is available for filepath-oriented tailoring of these buk file collections.

-These configuration settings control search paths for test code files, source code files, header files, and (optionally) assembly files as well as enable Ceedling to build key internal collections of files that map to the tasks it executes.
+Entries in `:paths` control search paths for test code files, source code files, header files, and (optionally) assembly files as well as enable Ceedling to build key internal collections of files that map to the tasks it executes.

 All of the configuration subsections that follow default to empty lists.
 In YAML, list items can be comma separated within brackets or organized per line with a dash.
 An empty list can only be denoted as `[]`.
 Typically, you will see Ceedling project files use lists broken up per line.

 ```yaml
 :paths: